Keeping safe: fire, cooking and kitchens

 - If you have problems cutting food, try putting a non-slip mat under dishes or boards.
 This stops them from moving while preparing meals.

 - An electric kettle is better than a stove-top kettle as it automatically switches off once it has boiled.
 Don’t overfill the kettle, and only boil as much water as you need.
+Consider using a kettle-tipper, which makes pouring safer and easier.

-- Take extra care with boiling water, and use mugs and cups that have a wide base.
+- Take extra care with boiling water and use mugs and cups that have a wide base.